 - Click "Save" then "Next"

-The reason that I set these numbers is because I had tested the webpage before and I know that scrolling the webpage for 8 times with 2 seconds between every scroll will give me the whole list.
+The reason that I set these numbers is that I had tested the webpage before and I know that scrolling the webpage for 8 times with 2 seconds between every scroll will give me the whole list.
 Keep in mind that for different sites, you would need to test the page to get these numbers.

 Step 7.
 Starting running your task

 Now we are done configuring the task, it's time to run the task to get the data we want.